marxin/texi2rst-generated/sphinx/gfortran/runtime/gfortranconvertunit.rst

 .. _gfortran_convert_unit:

-GFORTRAN_CONVERT_UNIT---Set endianness for unformatted I/O
+GFORTRAN_CONVERT_UNIT---Set conversion for unformatted I/O
 **********************************************************

 By setting the :envvar:`GFORTRAN_CONVERT_UNIT` variable, it is possible to change the representation of data for unformatted files.
-The syntax for the :envvar:`GFORTRAN_CONVERT_UNIT` variable is:
+The syntax for the :envvar:`GFORTRAN_CONVERT_UNIT` variable for most systems is:

 .. code-block:: fortran